Welcome to Jersey Marine Conservation

 Should you wish to organise a clean-up yourself or want to fund raise for us, we will support you as much as we can, so do contact us.

-We are a non-profit volunteer organisation.
-The organisation is approved by the Jersey Charities Commissioner here in Jersey.
+We are a non-profit volunteer organisation, approved by the Jersey Charities Commissioner here in Jersey.
 Our thanks are due to the Association of Jersey Charities for their ongoing help and support, with whom we are also registered and approved.
+In 2021 they nominated us as their first and only 50 year anniversary winer.
 The Channel Islands Lottery funds they administer have made it possible for us to function as effectively as we do.
-Many organisations have contributed with grants and donations and we are very grateful to them.
+Many organisations have contributed with grants and donations and we are alos very grateful to them.

 We endeavour to support and assist our local students who are studying the Marine Environment at University or College.